Shelter Dog Meal Donation Count:

 • Keep the urine acid up.
 The best way to do that is with food based on meat, as many as a great source of acid.

 • Keep the immune system up.
 Great food also helps build a strong immune system so that the body can recognize problems in the bladder sooner.
-If the body knows there’s a problem then it will tell the dog to pee lots of little bits so that the family knows something has changed.
+If the body knows there’s a problem, it will tell the dog to pee lots of little bits so that the family knows something has changed.

 In addition to the above suggestions, Dr. Levitan has a few more ways you can ensure urinary tract health: